-Some states have “No-Fault” laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Idaho is not a “No-Fault” state.
+Some states have no-fault insurance laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Idaho is not a no-fault state.

 Personal Injury Protection (PIP)

 Some states have Personal Injury Protection or “PIP” regulations requiring drivers to carry PIP insurance.
 This is an extension of auto insurance that covers medical expenses, lost wages and/or other damages.
 Idaho does not require drivers to purchase PIP insurance.